sipeki/sfia2-colourpicker/README.md

 [Jenkins Pipeline](https://i.imgur.com/Rf3V0yd.png)

--The deploy process is automated but requires DevOps configuration when it comes to security.
+* The deploy process is automated but requires DevOps configuration when it comes to security.
 Current understanding requires a manual Docker Login to authenticate Docker Swarm manager to Docker Hub.
 Otherwise permission denied when pushing images to Docker Hub will cause Jenkins run to fail.
-SSH logon on from Docker Swarm Manager host to Docker Swarm is also required for initial configuration to be set for when Asible carried out a SSH to join VM instance to Docker Swarm as a Worker.
+SSH logon on from Docker Swarm Manager host to Docker Swarm is also required for initial configuration to be set for when Ansible carried out a SSH to join VM instance to Docker Swarm as a Worker.

 ![Jenkins Pipeline webpage ](https://i.imgur.com/Kq3SsWa.jpg)